-This file (PDF - 7.30 MB) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, lists of majors and minors, and much more.
+This file (PDF - 7.30 MB) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, a listing of majors and minors, and much more.

-In order to be considered for admission, we require that you submit a completed Common Application, including the Providence College Supplemental Form, and an application fee of $55.
+In order to be considered for admission, we require that you submit a completed Common Application and an application fee of $65.
 (Applicants who require an application fee waiver may petition for one through their college advisor).
 We also require the following additional pieces as part of your application package:

 - For students applying as Freshmen:

-Secondary School Report and high school transcript(s): Officially we recommend that students complete a minimum of 4 years each of English and mathematics, 2 years of social studies, 3 years of one foreign language, and 3 years of science, with at least two laboratory courses.
+School Report and high school transcript(s): Officially, we recommend that students complete a minimum of 4 years each of English and mathematics, 2 years of social studies, 2 years of history, 3 years of one foreign language, and 3 years of science, with at least 2 laboratory courses.
 However, students in recent years who have been most competitive for admission have taken 4 years in all major subject areas, taking advantage of honors or advanced level courses available at their high schools.

 Recommendations: We require one from your high school counselor or college advisor, and one from a teacher of your choice.
 Additional recommendations may be submitted if you feel they can add relevant, insightful information about you.